-One of the most prolific and distinctive British filmmakers of recent years, Ben Wheatley has been diligently plowing his own furrow and leaving his mark on the film industry for some time now.
+One of the most prolific and distinctive British filmmakers of recent years, Ben Wheatley has been diligently ploughing his own furrow and leaving his mark on the film industry for some time now.

 Though he has tried his hand at many genres, Wheatley’s work, often produced in partnership with wife and co-screenwriter Amy Jump, can generally be summed up as thematically dark, bleak in outlook, violent and intense, but also typified by a self-aware mischievousness and a liberal use of gallows humour.

-Wheatley’s versatility and graft as a filmmaker won him a place on our 10 Directors with 3 or More Great Films of the 2010s list, and with the new release of pandemic horror In the Earth we at The Film Magazine have ranked Ben Wheatley’s eclectic directorial filmography to date, from worst to best, least to most batshit crazy.
+Wheatley’s versatility and graft as a filmmaker won him a place on our 10 Directors with 3 or More Great Films of the 2010s list, and now we at The Film Magazine have ranked Ben Wheatley’s eclectic directorial filmography to date, from worst to best, least to most batshit crazy.